graphql-kit/graphql-faker/examples/heroku/README.md

 heroku ps:scale web=1
 ```

-Shoutout to [graphql-ufc-api](https://github.com/jgcmarins/graphql-ufc-api) where got the demo schema.
+Shoutout to [graphql-ufc-api](https://github.com/jgcmarins/graphql-ufc-api) where we got the demo schema.

 # FAQ